Raffa-Tafe/civ-ipriot-smiley/knowledge_and_evidence.md

 6. Examine `happy.py`, and identify the constructor (initializer) for the `Happy` class:
    1. What is the purpose of a constructor (in general) and this one (in particular)?

-   > Constructor is used to initialize the object's properties and set up any necessary state when the object is created. in happy.py, constructor is used to make the smile face
+   > Constructor is used to initialize the object's properties and set up any necessary state when the object is created. in happy.py, constructor is used to make the smile face by calling the parent constructor and then customizing the mouth and eyes to look happy
    >

    2. What statement(s) does it execute (consider the `super` call), and what is the result?